 - Recruitment policy.
 We operate a robust recruitment policy, including conducting eligibility to work in appropriate geography checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.

-- Code of business conduct.
-This code explains the manner in which we behave as an organization and how we expect our employees and suppliers to act.
-Please see our “Code of Business” letter in the Corporate and Social Responsibility section on our website
+- Code of Business Conduct.
+This Code explains the manner in which we behave as an organization and how we expect our employees and suppliers to act.
+Please see our “Code of Business Conduct” policy in the Corporate and Social Responsibility section on our website